 - You likely won’t be as familiar with how everything is set up, so you’ll likely have to pay to have things fixed rather than being able to do it yourself.

-In the next lesson, we’ll share some tips for screening a van conversion company so you don’t make some of the mistakes I made when I hired a conversion company for my first van.
+If you’re thinking about hiring a conversion company to build out your van, be sure to read our tips for screening a van conversion company so you don’t make some of the mistakes I made when I hired a conversion company for my first van.

-A Third Option: Professional Pre-Built Van
+Buying a Professional Pre-Built Van

 Van Conversion Companies I Stand Behind